The Works (Nik Kershaw album): Background

-The track "One World" was later issued on Kershaw's 1991 compilation album The Collection, while the German vinyl and Japanese CD editions of the compilation featured a re-recorded version of the track instead.
+The track "One World" was later included on Kershaw's 1991 compilation album The Collection, while the German vinyl and Japanese CD editions of the compilation featured a re-recorded version of the track instead.
 In recent years, Kershaw stated via his Q&A sessions "Drum Talk" that the re-recorded version was to be a single after the release of "Elisabeth's Eyes", however this never materialised as he and the record label MCA parted company.
-In 1991, English pop singer Chesney Hawkes covered the song for his album The One and Only, where it also appeared as B-side to his third single "Secrets of the Heart".
+In 1991, English pop singer Chesney Hawkes covered the song for his debut studio album Buddy's Song and it also appeared as the B-side to his third single "Secrets of the Heart".
 In the same year, Hawkes had scored a number one hit in the UK with the Nik Kershaw-penned song "The One and Only".

 Track listing

-All songs are written by Nik Kershaw except where indicated.
+All songs are written by Nik Kershaw, except where noted.